Can You Cooperate?

 - Possible Challenge Ideas to Explore:

-- Snake Jog (Can your team stand in a straight line, then follow your leader to jog together, staying behind one another at the same speed, changing directions 3 times, without bumping into one another?)
+- Snake Jog (Can your team stand in a straight line, then follow your leader to jog together, staying behind one another at the same speed without bumping into one another?)

-- Side to Side Ball Pass (Can your team stand in a straight line, standing sideways, an arm’s length away from the person next to you and toss/catch a ball down and back to each other, without dropping the ball?)
+- Over/Under Ball Pass (Can your team stand in a straight line, an arm’s length behind the person in front of you, and pass a ball backwards in an over the head-through the legs-over the head-through the legs- pattern, without dropping the ball?)

-- Through the Hoop (Can you and your teammates stand in a line facing sideways and grip hands, then pass a hula hoop from one end of the line to the other and back to the start without un-gripping hands?)
+- Through the Hoop (Can you and your teammates stand in a line facing sideways and grip hands, then pass a hula hoop from one end of the line to the other without un-gripping hands?)

 Ask students to create a team hand-pile with each teammate putting their favorite hand extended to the center of their team circle.
 Ask them to complete a team chant, saying together, Let’s Go Team!